NormallyRayne/-Module-2-Challenge/README.md

 Provide a short description explaining your project's what, why, and how.
 Use the following questions as a guide:

-- What was your motivation?
-My objective for working on this project was to develop a sample resume for myself and to demonstrate the new abilities I had learned.
+- What was your motivation?: My objective for working on this project was to develop a sample resume for myself and to demonstrate the new abilities I had learned.
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-I also performed this to practice my abilities and get a grade.
+(Note: the answer is not "Because it was a homework assignment."): I also performed this to practice my abilities and get a grade.
-- What problem does it solve?
-Not having a place to showcase my projects.
+- What problem does it solve?: Not having a place to showcase my projects.
-- What did you learn?
-I acquired fresh HTML and CSS knowledge.
+- What did you learn?: acquired fresh HTML and CSS knowledge.

 ## Table of Contents (Optional)